SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 Formants are areas of the voice that are highlighted because of the shape of the vocal tract.
 If a resonance is a property of the container, or space, then a formant is a property of the *sound*.
 There are three formants we really care about.

 0. First, and while it isn't a formant itself, F0.
 F0 is your pitch, and it's the fundamental frequency of your voice at any time.
-1. F1 is the lowest formant, and tends to be raised by constriction closer to the glottis, and expansion at the end of the vocal tract.
+1. F1 is the lowest formant by frequency
-2. F2 is the second lowest formant, and tends to be raised by constriction in the oral cavity.
+2. F2 is the second lowest formant

 All resonances (and so, formants) will be raised by shortening the vocal tract, and lowered by extending it.